adriansteffan/psychology-thesis/README.md

 Erel, Y., Shannon, K. A., Chu, J., Scott, K., Struhl, M. K., Cao, P., Tan, X., Hart, P., Raz, G., Piccolo, S., Mei, C., Potter, C., Jaffe-Dax, S., Lew-Williams, C., Tenenbaum, J., Fairchild, K., Bermano, A., & Liu, S. (2023). iCatcher+: Robust and Automated Annotation of Infants’ and Young Children’s Gaze Behavior From Videos Collected in Laboratory, Field, and Online Studies.
 Advances in Methods and Practices in Psychological Science.

+## Known Issues / Todos

+* Renders of gaze dots onto the calibration stimulus are a bit innacurate, as the renderer expects stimuli with fixed aspect ratios, but the calibration varied with the screen size.
+* OWLET expects 16:9 webcam videos.
+Videos get cropped to fit that aspect ratio when preprocessing the videos for OWLET; however, this has only been tested with videos that are already 16:9 or that get cropped from a longer format (e.g. 4:3).
+The feature could break for wider video formats (e.g. 21:9)

 ## License